prowler-cloud/prowler/README.md

 The dashed line represents the trust boundary, that separates trust and untrusted AWS accounts.
 The arrow simply describes the direction of the trust, however the data can potentially flow in both directions.

 Single Account environment assumes that only the AWS account subject to this analysis is trusted.
-However, there is a chance that two VPCs are existing within that one AWS account which are still trusted as a self reference.
+However, there is a chance that two VPCs are existing within that one AWS account which are still trusted as a self-reference.
 ![single-account-environment](/docs/images/prowler-single-account-environment.png)

 Multi Account environments assumes a minimum of two trusted or known accounts.
 For this particular example all trusted and known accounts will be tested.
 Therefore `GROUP_TRUSTBOUNDARIES_TRUSTED_ACCOUNT_IDS` variable in [groups/group16_trustboundaries](groups/group16_trustboundaries) should include all trusted accounts Account #A, Account #B, Account #C, and Account #D in order to finally raise Account #E and Account #F for being untrusted or unknown.